Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space: A survey of the pure lambda calculus's strategy space

 This strategy chooses the leftmost-outermost redex.
 It is non-weak, non-strict, non-head, full-reducing, and delivers (and is complete for) normal forms ($\NF$).
 In the lambda-calculus literature, a leftmost-outermost redex is simply called `leftmost' and normal order is called `leftmost reduction' \cite{CF58,HS08,Bar84}.
 Note that call-by-name ($\bn$) is another leftmost strategy, but does not evaluate leftmost redexes inside abstractions.

 The \textsc{abs} rule evaluates abstractions (non-weak).
 The \textsc{con} rule is more sophisticated.
 Given an application $MN$, normal order evaluates the operator $M$ first (goes left), but when the operator evaluates to an abstraction $\lambda x.B$ then the application $(\lambda x.B)N$ is the leftmost-outermost redex to be contracted.
 Normal order must not evaluate the abstraction body $B$.
 That would be going innermost, like applicative order.
 Normal order contracts the outermost redex $(\lambda x.B)N$ passing $N$ unevaluated to the substitution (non-strict).
 To avoid the full evaluation of abstractions in operator position, normal order relies on the weak call-by-name strategy ($\bn$) as subsidiary.
-Finally, the \textsc{neu} rule evaluates the operator further and also evaluates the operand (non-head), because the aim is to deliver a normal form.
+Finally, the \textsc{neu} rule evaluates the operator further to $\NF$ and also evaluates the operand (non-head) further to $\NF$, as the aim is to deliver a final $\NF$.

-The normal order evaluator ($\no$) is hybrid in style, and it is balanced, as it evaluates applications $MN$ in rule \textsc{con} before contraction (substitution) as much as its subsidiary call-by-name ($\bn$).
+The normal order evaluator ($\no$) is hybrid in style, and it is balanced, as it evaluates applications $MN$ in rule \textsc{con} before contraction as much as its subsidiary call-by-name ($\bn$).
 The strategy is balanced hybrid.

 Normal order is the `standard' full-reducing and complete strategy of the pure lambda calculus, both in the colloquial sense (it is the \emph{de facto} strategy used for full evaluation in the calculus) and in the technical sense (roughly, it does not evaluate a redex to the left of the one just contracted \cite{Bar84,HS08}).
 Due to the possibility of non-termination, normal order is a semi-decision procedure for the `has-a-normal-form' property of terms.
 Because normal order is non-weak, it is inaccurate to refer to it as call-by-name in applied versions of the pure lambda calculus for modelling programming languages where functions are unevaluated.
 To our knowledge, no programming language has normal order as its evaluation strategy.
 It would evaluate functions non-strictly and value constructors strictly (no partially-defined terms).
-The opposite, strict function evaluation with non-strict value constructors was used by the Hope programming language \cite{FH88}.
+The opposite, strict function evaluation with non-strict value constructors was implemented by the Hope programming language \cite{FH88}.

 The abstract machine KN \cite{Cre07} implements normal order in lockstep \cite{GPN19}.
 KN is the full-reducing version of the KAM machine mentioned in Section~\ref{sec:call-by-name}.
 In \cite{ABM15}, the authors present a KN-based full-reducing abstract machine with a global environment (the Strong Milner Abstract Machine) using the `distillery' approach from the linear substitution calculus mentioned in Section~\ref{sec:call-by-value}.
 The underlying strategy, `linear leftmost-outermost reduction' is a refinement of normal order and an extension of linear head reduction \cite{DR04}.